Genuine Parts (NYSE:GPC) Shares Sold by GSB Wealth Management LLC

-GSB Wealth Management LLC decreased its position in Genuine Parts (NYSE:GPC – Free Report) by 1.2% in the first quarter, according to its most recent Form 13F filing with the SEC.
-The institutional investor owned 8,802 shares of the specialty retailer’s stock after selling 104 shares during the period.
+GSB Wealth Management LLC trimmed its stake in Genuine Parts (NYSE:GPC – Free Report) by 1.2% during the first quarter, according to its most recent filing with the Securities & Exchange Commission.
+The fund owned 8,802 shares of the specialty retailer’s stock after selling 104 shares during the quarter.
 GSB Wealth Management LLC’s holdings in Genuine Parts were worth $1,473,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
-OLD Mission Capital LLC purchased a new position in Genuine Parts in the fourth quarter valued at $28,000.
-Ten Capital Wealth Advisors LLC increased its holdings in Genuine Parts by 1,308.3% in the first quarter.
-Ten Capital Wealth Advisors LLC now owns 169 shares of the specialty retailer’s stock valued at $28,000 after buying an additional 157 shares in the last quarter.
-Salem Investment Counselors Inc. increased its holdings in Genuine Parts by 42.9% in the fourth quarter.
-Salem Investment Counselors Inc. now owns 200 shares of the specialty retailer’s stock valued at $35,000 after buying an additional 60 shares in the last quarter.
-Compass Wealth Management LLC purchased a new stake in shares of Genuine Parts during the fourth quarter worth about $35,000.
-Finally, Householder Group Estate & Retirement Specialist LLC purchased a new stake in shares of Genuine Parts during the first quarter worth about $46,000.
-Hedge funds and other institutional investors own 77.51% of the company’s stock.
+A number of other hedge funds have also modified their holdings of GPC.
+Vanguard Group Inc. boosted its position in shares of Genuine Parts by 2.9% in the first quarter.
+Vanguard Group Inc. now owns 17,088,101 shares of the specialty retailer’s stock worth $2,153,442,000 after buying an additional 481,039 shares during the period.
+State Street Corp boosted its position in shares of Genuine Parts by 2.4% in the first quarter.
+State Street Corp now owns 7,189,643 shares of the specialty retailer’s stock worth $1,209,476,000 after buying an additional 171,000 shares during the period.
+Charles Schwab Investment Management Inc. boosted its position in shares of Genuine Parts by 4.0% in the fourth quarter.
+Charles Schwab Investment Management Inc. now owns 5,378,334 shares of the specialty retailer’s stock worth $910,664,000 after buying an additional 205,421 shares during the period.
+Envestnet Asset Management Inc. boosted its position in shares of Genuine Parts by 388.2% in the first quarter.
+Envestnet Asset Management Inc. now owns 3,241,510 shares of the specialty retailer’s stock worth $119,159,000 after buying an additional 2,577,514 shares during the period.
+Finally, Geode Capital Management LLC boosted its position in shares of Genuine Parts by 1.3% in the first quarter.
+Geode Capital Management LLC now owns 2,977,671 shares of the specialty retailer’s stock worth $497,089,000 after buying an additional 36,774 shares during the period.
+77.51% of the stock is currently owned by institutional investors and hedge funds.

-The business also recently declared a quarterly dividend, which will be paid on Monday, October 2nd.
+The firm also recently disclosed a quarterly dividend, which will be paid on Monday, October 2nd.
 Stockholders of record on Friday, September 8th will be paid a $0.95 dividend.
-This represents a $3.80 dividend on an annualized basis and a dividend yield of 2.56%.
-The ex-dividend date is Thursday, September 7th.
-Genuine Parts’s dividend payout ratio (DPR) is 44.44%.
+The ex-dividend date of this dividend is Thursday, September 7th.
+This represents a $3.80 dividend on an annualized basis and a dividend yield of 2.58%.
+Genuine Parts’s payout ratio is presently 44.44%.

 Genuine Parts Company distributes automotive replacement parts, and industrial parts and materials.
 It operates through Automotive Parts Group and Industrial Parts Group segments.
 The company distributes automotive replacement parts for hybrid and electric vehicles, trucks, SUVs, buses, motorcycles, recreational vehicles, farm vehicles, small engines, farm equipment, marine equipment, and heavy duty equipment; and accessory and supply items used by various automotive aftermarket customers, such as repair shops, service stations, fleet operators, automobile and truck dealers, leasing companies, bus and truck lines, mass merchandisers, farms, and individuals.